austral/austral.github.io/spec/goals.md

    2. A programmer should be able to learn the language in its entirety by reading this specification.

+   Simplicity also means that Austral is a generally low-level language.
+There is no garbage collector, not primarily because of performance concerns, but because it would require an arbitrarily complex runtime.

 2. **Correctness.** This is an intangible, but generally, the measure of how much a language enables programmers to write correct code is: if the code compiles, it should work.
 With the caveat that said code should use the